Active-Animals/Website/docs/ontology/editing.md

 ## EDITING

-On our [INTRODUCTION](index) page, you can find out more about our use case, model, and how to participate. ***If you would like to collaborate, check out its section: [Can I contribute?](index#can-i-contribute)***
+On our [INTRODUCTION](index) page, you can find out more about our use case, model, and how to participate. **If you would like to collaborate, first check out its section: [Can I contribute?](index#can-i-contribute)**

-Here we will outline our guidelines and rules for contributing to the ontology.
+Here we will outline our guidelines and rules for contributing to the ontology via the collaborative, online, ontology editor: WebProtégé.

+*See the footnote if you want to suggest edits to this website*[^1]

+[^1]: Feel free to click the 'View on GitHub' button, then click 'Issues' in the top bar, and create a new one by clicking 'New issue'.
+Explain your suggestion and we will look into it.
+Of course, if you are familiar with GitHub, you can create a branch, make and commit your edits, and create a pull request.
+If it is more than a simple edit though, we suggest you tie it to an issue so some discussion can be had in advance of the pull request.

 ### Using WebProtégé